cosmos/ibc/spec/ics-23-vector-commitments/README.md

 # Synopsis

-A *vector commitment* is a construction that produces a succinct, binding commitment to an indexed vector of elements and short membership and/or non-membership proofs for any indicies & elements in the vector.
+A *vector commitment* is a construction that produces a succinct, binding commitment to an indexed vector of elements and short membership and/or non-membership proofs for any indices & elements in the vector.
 This specification enumerates the functions and properties required of commitment constructions used in the IBC protocol.
 In particular, commitments utilized in IBC are required to be *positionally binding*: they must be able to prove existence or nonexistence of values at specific positions (indices).